Janoshik COA verifier.

 What this tool does not do

 - It does not query Janoshik live.
 Our mirror is rebuilt periodically, not in real time.
-A recently-published test may not yet be in the mirror — refresh date is shown above.
 For absolute certainty, click through to verify.janoshik.com using the test URL we link to.

 - It does not verify the vial in your hand.
 Even when the lookup matches cleanly, the COA certifies a specific batch.
 Confirm the batch ID printed on your vial matches the batch ID in the result.
 This is step 4 of our four-step verify protocol.